thinktandem/wp-boilerplate/README.md

 # DEPRECATED, use https://github.com/thinktandem/template-wordpress-platformsh as a starting point instead.
-Remove the platform.sh code if you want.

 Tandem's WordPress Boilerplate
 ------------------------------